 There really is nothing worse than dealing with an accountant who is a poor communicator.
 Or one with substandard accounting skills and/or is a late filer.
-For a stress-free life as a contractor, you should research the market for the best accountant to look after your company.
+How do you find the best accountant for a stress-free life as an IT contractor?

 Need an accountant?
 Where do you start?